Who are the Titanium Titans?

 What types of things could I do on the Titanium Titans robotics team?

 There are a variety of groups and activities you can get involved with (and lead) as a Titanium Titan — both technical and business-related.
 As we continue to evolve and grow our sub-teams change.
 A brief list of focuses and sub-teams below will give you a general understanding of what you could learn to do with the team.
 For more detail about each sub-team, visit the Titanium Titans Team Handbook.
+Students are encouraged to participate in as many aspects of the team as they are interested in before making a commitment to one specific area.

 Strategy: Help the team brainstorm the season’s robotic game and develop a comprehensive strategy.
 These team members know all game rules inside and out, and provide input to the other technical teams.